 But in the 21st century, the seed collector traced this corn to a rare crop in Italy.
 That is the cob Barber now holds in his hand, along with a plea to grow it—and $1,000 to persuade him to accept the challenge.

-January 3, 2016 in Future Food, Spiritual Sustenance
+January 3, 2016 in Books, Future Food, Spiritual Sustenance

 Tagged Blue Hill, Dan Barber, experience, farm to plate, flavour, food, health, industrial food system, local, organic, pleasure, Slow Food, sustainable, taste

 The taste test.
 Inconclusive verdict.
 More testing needed.